PUBG Mobile: Release

 Following an international deal for the Windows version, Tencent Games and PUBG Corporation announced plans to release two mobile versions of the game in China.

 PUBG was initially launched for PC in 2017, marking what many considered the very first battle royale and large-scale battle ground game.
 At that time, there were no other games of this genre, and PUBG quickly reached its peak popularity among PC players.

 The game introduced the revolutionary concept of players parachuting down from an airplane onto an open map, a design that later became a standard feature in the battle royale genre.
 One of the most notable maps during this period was Erangel, which received wide attention and was considered the most influential and popular map of its time.

 During its early years, PUBG PC stood out for its unique survival mechanics, massive 100-player battles, and its innovative approach to competitive gaming.
 These features not only attracted millions of players worldwide but also laid the foundation for the global popularity of the battle royale format.

 The first, PUBG: Exhilarating Battlefield, is an abridged version of the original game and was developed by LightSpeed & Quantum Studio, an internal division of Tencent Games.
-The second, PUBG: Army Attack, included more arcade-style elements, including action taking place on warships, and was developed by Tencent's TiMi Studio Group.
-Both versions were free-to-play, and were released for Android and iOS devices on 9 February 2018.
+The second, PUBG Army Attack,(aka PUBG Mobile Marching) included more arcade-style elements, including action taking place on warships, and was developed by Tencent's TiMi Studio Group.
+Both versions were free-to-play, and were released for Android and IOS devices on 9 February 2018.
 The games had a combined total of 75 million pre-registrations, and ranked first and second on the Chinese iOS download charts at launch.
 Following a soft launch in Canada, an English version of Exhilarating Battlefield, localized as PUBG Mobile, was released worldwide on 19 March 2018.
 PUBG Mobile KR, a Korean and Japanese oriented version, and PUBG Mobile VN, a Vietnamese oriented version, were released in June 2018 and January 2019 respectively.